General George Washington

 George Washington.
 Near here at the David Reed home, Washington met Sept.
 20, 1784, with 13 Covenanter squatters on his tract of 2613 acres.
 Failure to fix terms of purchase forced him to bring suit at Washington to eject the illegal tenants.

-Southview Rd., N of PA 50, Venice, PA, United States where he was near
+Southview Rd., N of PA 50, Venice, PA, United States where they was near

 Forbes Road, 1758, Fort Bedford to Fort Duquesne - Fort Ligonier (PLAQUE).
 Built by order of General Forbes.
 Was located 200 yards west of this marker.
 The road leads south-westward to 12 mile encampment.
 Eminent service was rendered here by Colonel Henry Bouquet and Colonel John Armstrong and in engagements with the French and Indians.
 Near this place Colonel George Washington, Colonel James Burd, and Lieutenant Colonel Hugh Mercer distinguished themselves, 50 miles from Fort Bedford.

-301 E Main St., half block from public sq., Ligonier, PA, United States where he was near
+301 E Main St., half block from public sq., Ligonier, PA, United States where they was near